13 Things To Do In Your Garden This September

 6. Too many veggies and tired of preserving?

-If you have filled up your refrigerator, pantry, freezer or root cellar with preserved veggies, don't let it go to waste.
-Consider donating excess produce to your local Food Bank, or Senior Gleaners.
+If you have filled up your refrigerator, pantry, freezer, or root cellar with preserved veggies, don’t let them go to waste.
+Consider donating excess produce to your local food bank or Senior Gleaners.

 7. Plant some onions or potatoes if you're in a mild winter zone

-Onions sets or transplants can be planted in the fall in mild-winter regions.
+Onion sets or transplants can be planted in the fall in mild-winter regions.
 If you live in an area with cold winters, the best time to plant is in the spring.
-Plant some potatoes in the fall in mild regions as well.
-If you don't have much room in your garden, potatoes grow very well when planted in Smart Pots or using the Hugelkultur method.
-We have a great video on how to do this using a Geobin compost bin.
+Consider planting some potatoes as well if your climate allows for fall planting.

 8. Harvest and dry your herbs for winter use

-Herbs are like basil, rosemary, oregano or thyme are so easy to dry and save for winter use.
-Basil is especially tender and it should be harvested before the cold weather hits.
-Dry it, make pesto, or freeze it (in ice cube trays).
+Herbs like basil, rosemary, oregano, or thyme are so easy to dry and save for winter use.
+Basil is especially tender and should be harvested before cold weather hits.
+You can dry it, make pesto, or freeze it in ice cube trays for easy use in winter cooking.

 9. Save some seed from your favorite plants

 You can let some of your plants go to seed or allow some fruit to over-ripen and save the seed.
-Plants like okra, corn, beans, tomatoes, peppers, mustards, or some greens are easy to save seed.
+Plants like okra, corn, beans, tomatoes, peppers, mustards, or some greens are easy for seed saving.
 Watch our video on seed saving for more information.

 10. Continue monitoring for pests and diseases in the garden

-Monitor curcurbits for powdery mildew.
+Monitor cucurbits for powdery mildew.
 Thin leaves to promote airflow and remove heavily damaged leaves.
-Treat with a fungicide labeled for powdery mildew, as needed.
+Treat with a fungicide labeled for powdery mildew as needed.
 Check plants for spider mite damage.
 Rinse leaves with a sharp stream of water if present or treat with a miticide for heavily infested plants.

 11. Take care of your cane berries

 Prune raspberry canes after harvest and tie up new canes for support.
-If your blackberries are getting taller than their supports, prune them to the height that you like them to be and tie them to their support (fence or trellis).
+If your blackberries are getting taller than their supports, prune them to the height that you like them to be and tie them to their support, whether it’s a fence or trellis.

 12. Get ready for cold weather